 - Using administrative controls to reflect standard operating procedures following CDC guidelines

-Since construction businesses are frequently inspected by OSHA, failing to follow safety management programs in compliance with OSHA standards can lead to significant penalties (a fine of $14,502 per violation and $14,5027 for willful and repeated violation).
+Since construction businesses are frequently inspected by OSHA, failing to follow safety management programs in compliance with OSHA standards can lead to significant (a fine of $14,502 per violation and $14,5027 for willful and repeated violation).